 It’s always important to take care of both your physical and mental health.
-It can feel overwhelming when you’re working a full-time job that requires you to constantly interact with people -- whether they be customers, prospects, co-workers, or managers -- in often high-pressure situations.
+It can feel overwhelming when you’re working a full-time job that requires you to constantly interact with people — whether they be customers, prospects, co-workers, or managers — in high-pressure situations.

-In order to keep moving forward with a positive attitude, it’s essential that you take a step back sometimes and treat yourself to something special.
-Self-care is all the rage these days -- for good reason.
-And, it doesn’t always have to involve a nighttime soak in the bath with candles and a glass of wine -- although that sounds lovely, too.
+To keep moving forward with a positive attitude, it’s essential that you take a step back and treat yourself to something special.
+Self-care doesn’t always have to involve a nighttime soak in the bath with candles and a glass of wine — although that sounds lovely, too.

 3. Start every morning strong.

-It’s easier to maintain a positive attitude all day if you implement it right when you open your eyes.
+It’s easier to maintain a positive attitude all day if you implement it right after opening your eyes in the morning.
 That dreaded moment when the alarm goes off can often lead to irritation, which sets you on the path to have a negative attitude all day.

-Instead, think about some ways to make your morning the best part of your day -- especially if you’re not a morning person.
+Instead, think about some ways to make your morning the best part of your day — especially if you’re not a morning person.
 Consider waking up a half hour or an hour earlier than usual.
 This means getting into bed earlier, too!
-Give yourself time to do the things you love but may not always have time for; go for a run, relish in a hot shower, have a cup of coffee, and actually make a breakfast (And, no, granola bars and frozen waffles don’t count.).
-Put on your favorite music or show, or even whip out a book, and start your morning doing something you love while enjoying your delicious, home-cooked meal.
+Give yourself time to do the things you love but may not always have time for; go for a run, relish in a hot shower, have a cup of coffee, and actually make breakfast (and, no, granola bars and frozen waffles don’t count).
+Put on your favorite music or show, or even whip out a book and start your morning doing something you love while enjoying a home-cooked meal.

 4. Avoid spreading gossip.

 It can be hard to avoid gossip, but simply refuse to get involved.
-If someone tries to reveal to you a dramatic story about a coworker, simply decline and tell them you’d rather not participate.
-While that may feel odd to do, you’ll actually find that you feel lighter when not carrying the weight of secrets.
+If someone tries to reveal a dramatic story about a coworker, decline and tell them you’d rather not participate.
+While that may feel odd, you’ll actually find that you feel lighter when not carrying the weight of secrets.
 And, when you’re not talking about other people, you can feel more confident that others are keeping their lips zipped about you.
 And that’s a reason to feel optimistic.